+Development and provision of products and services

-Services that we have begun providing WillTAP (an app for condominium residents NOMURA no KURASUMA (a general services website related to living and housing) Development and .
-NOMURA WORK-LIFE PLUS (a service for employees of office building tenant companies), etc. provision of Pilot testing under way products and · Robot delivery (automated delivery of products purchased at stores within the area around PROUD CITY Hiyoshi) services • Techrum inter-company co-creation program (verification of the effects of distribution automation and operations) site of NOMURA no KURASUMA · Digital platform for shared offices, etc. Already in use Construction of a common cloud platform for the Group Pilot testing under way Enhancing the · Switching to smart services for the management of productivity of condominium and office building Utilizing cleaning robots inside office buildings operations Brokerage and CRE proposals utilizing Al Utilizing digital technologies at the Group's new head office analysis in office building management
+Services that we have begun providing

+- WillTAP (an app for condominium residents) - NOMURA no KURASUMA (a general services website related to living and housing) - NOMURA WORK-LIFE PLUS (a service for employees of office building tenant companies), etc.

+- Robot delivery (automated delivery of products purchased at stores within the area around PROUD CITY Hiyoshi) - Techrum inter-company co-creation program (verification of the effects of distribution automation and operations) - · Digital platform for shared offices, etc.

+ebsite of NOMURA no KURASUMA

+Enhancing the productivity of operations

+Already in use

+Construction of a common cloud platform for the Group

+Pilot testing under way

+- · Switching to smart services for the management of condominium and office building - Utilizing cleaning robots inside office buildings - Brokerage and CRE proposals utilizing Al - · Utilizing digital technologies at the Group's new head office (Shibaura Project)

+ited meter reading using image analysis in office building management

+Test of workstyles using DX in the new head office

+LIFE with +